S. N. Cooke: S. N. Cooke and Partners

 Later works were attributed to the firm of S. N. Cooke and Partners.

 The first tower blocks to be constructed by Birmingham City Council were the four collectively known as the Duddeston Four, the 12-storey High, Queens, Home and South Towers, completed between 1954 and 1955 to a design by S. N. Cooke and Partners.

 The partnership was also responsible for significant projects for the National Health Service.
-These included the design of extensions to Selly Oak Hospital in 1963, with at least some of the work being done by Locksley Hare, a senior partner The hospital closed in 2012 and demolition is planned.
+These included the design of extensions to Selly Oak Hospital in 1963, with at least some of the work being done by Locksley Hare, a senior partner The hospital closed in October 2011, with demolition planned.
 Birmingham Dental Hospital was designed by Edward Allen of S. N. Cooke and Partners, in 1965.

 Architectural historian Andy Foster has said:

 The most important interwar commercial architecture [in Birmingham] was produced by S.N.
 Cooke & Partners, though their work is difficult to assess.
 It starts with good stripped classical: No.126 Colmore Row, 1929, and the Sun Building, Bennets Hill, 1922-8.
 Smart Bros furnishing store, Temple Street, 1931, combines streamlined moderne features with residual classical motifs in quite a sophisticated way.
 The Legal and General Assurance, Waterloo Street, 1931–2, a progressive cubic block, shows the influence of the emerging Modern Movement.
 But then their work goes rapidly downhill: Lombard House, Great Charles Street, 1933, and New Oxford House, Waterloo Street, 1934–5, are big lumpy classical jobs of little merit.

 He died in Bromsgrove, Worcestershire, in 1964.